Empowering American Public School Teachers to Transform Social Studies Curriculum in Secondary Classrooms: June 24 – July 28, 2020

 Through a grant from the U.S. Department of Education Fulbright-Hays Group Projects Abroad program, Towson University will provide an immersion experience in Chinese culture for five weeks in summer 2020 for twelve public school teachers.
 The project intends to develop educators’ intercultural competence and enhance social studies curriculum and instruction on China in secondary education classrooms in U.S.A. by expanding their scope of knowledge in the areas of history, culture, religion, economics, language, and educational systems.
 Teacher participants will work with Towson University faculty members to design and implement curriculum that accurately reflects Chinese heritage and culture.

 The project consists of three phases.
-The pre-departure activities are conducted through online learning modules to provide the teacher participants with initial language training, background knowledge, and cross-cultural understanding.
+The pre-departure activities are conducted through remote learning modules to provide the teacher participants with initial language training, background knowledge, and cross-cultural understanding.
 Following the preparation is a five-week study travel in China featuring a combination of seminars, cultural workshops, school and museum visits, as well as cultural excursions to sites designed to help participants understand the diversity and complexity of China.
 As part of the post-departure activities, teacher participants are to finalize, implement and post the units of study with suggested teaching materials, resources and strategies on a website for all educators to access.

 1. To provide opportunities for the participants to acquire first-hand knowledge of the history, culture, language, geography, family structures, religion, education, and economics of China.

 The project will motivate secondary educator participants to broaden their knowledge in their specialty areas as they experience the richness and variety of real life through seminars, school visits, as well as cultural excursions in China.
 As a result of this immersion experience, they will design and implement curricula that are accurate in content and effective in pedagogy.